microsoft/ada/Server/readme.md

 You can run the `ada_server.py` with ip "localhost" on your dev box to debug it and the RpiController on the same machine with the RpiController talking to a Teensy over USB.
 This makes for a convenient debugging environment.

+It is recommended you change the configuration for `pubsub_hub` and `pubsub_group` while testing so you don't confuse the real Ada server.

 ## UnitTest mode